ibm-cloud-docs/monitoring/agent/config_agent.md

     {: codeblock}

-## Deploying a Sysdig agent in an OpenShift cluster
+## Deploying a monitoring agent in an OpenShift cluster
 {: #config_agent_kube_os}

 ### Pre-reqs